surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ## Navigate To SQL Runner

-To Navigate to SQL Runner, Login to BiPlus homepage and click on SQL Runner.
-It will display SQL Runner section
+- To Navigate to SQL Runner, Login to BiPlus homepage and click on SQL Runner Section.
+- in Analysis Section Click on SQL

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDg0NzYyMTA3LC0xNTgzMTI1MTg4XX0=
+eyJoaXN0b3J5IjpbLTEyNDU4NzAwODksLTE1ODMxMjUxODhdfQ
+==
 -->